In the guide

 |more than 3 kg||a weight at the rate of 60 g per kg of the gross weight|

 Scales that are used must be accurate and of an approved construction for retail sale use, and have certain required markings and stamps on them.
 See 'Weighing equipment for legal use' for more information.

 The customer must be informed of the weight of the product and the price before paying for it.
 This can be done by:

 - weighing the product in front of the customer so that they have a clear view of the weight indication on the scales

 - marking the weight on the bag, wrapper or container

 - marking the weight on a separate ticket or till receipt

-This guidance is intended as advice for traditional greengrocer businesses supplying products at the request of customers.
+This guide is intended for traditional greengrocer businesses supplying products at the request of customers.

 Exemptions to the requirements

-When sold in a container (by the punnet, for example) that complies with the requirements of table B below, soft fruits and mushrooms may be sold either by net weight or by gross weight provided that the weight is made known to the customer prior to purchase.
+When sold in a container (in small containers such as punnets, for example) that complies with the requirements of table B above, soft fruits and mushrooms may be sold either by net weight or by gross weight, as long as the weight is made known to the customer prior to purchase.
 This can be done by means of a notice stating the weight of each container of produce.